Healesville Sewage Treatment Plant upgrade

 Why do we need to do this?

 The current plant at Argoon Road, has been treating sewage to a high standard for discharge to the Yarra river since 1987 and can treat around 1.4 million litres a day.
-We serve thousands of homes and businesses in Healesville as well as wineries and industry in the surrounding Yarra Valley area.
+It services thousands of homes and businesses in Healesville as well as wineries and industry in the surrounding Yarra Valley area.

 The plant is nearly 40 years old and reaching the end of its life.
 This can increase the risk of faults in our treatment process.
 The upgrade will provide a reliable way to treat sewage to a high standard, and increase the amount of sewage we can treat.
 Treated wastewater discharges to the environment in accordance with stringent conditions set out in our EPA licence.